ChrisEssery/group-project/Portfolio/System_Implementation.md

 </div>

-The leaderboard component is another important part of our product which will present the leading players' names and their winning times.
+The `leaderboard component` is another important part of our product which presents the leading players' names and their winning times.
 The data is loaded from the backend once the leaderboard component is called.

 ```typescript
  ngOnInit(): void {